Adsyarif/website-demo-QIK/README.md

 <!-- {style="text-align: center;"} -->

 <!-- About me -->
 I am a **Strategy and Policy Analyst**.
 Spesialization in System Dynamics Modeller.
 I'm the co-founder of *Sysdyncate*.
 I :heart: coffee and cat.
-I started learning to code when I was 24 years old because I wanted to make my own website.
+I started learning to code when I was 24 years old because I wanted to make my own website [Hisa Studio](https://www.hisastudio.com/ "Hisa Studio Site").
+My goals is to be professional software engineer.

 <!-- My Skills -->